Empire of Vietnam: Decline

-Kim's historic achievement was immediately overshadowed by external pressure and domestic infighting.
+The Kim Cabinet's achievements were soon overshadowed by external pressure and revolutionary activity.
 On July 26, the leaders of the Allies issued a declaration demanding the unconditional surrender of Japan.
 Japan was on the defensive and quickly losing ground, and its aim was no longer to win the war, but simply to find an honorable ceasefire.
 On the Vietnamese front, the possibility of future punishment by the Allied forces for collaboration with the Japanese discouraged many possible supporters of Kim.
 His ministers and public servant corps began to dwindle in number.
 The Imperial Commissioner of the North (Tonkin), Phan Kế Toại, accompanied by his son and other Viet Minh sympathisers and secret communists such as Nguyễn Mạnh Hà and Hoàng Minh Giám, submitted his resignation.
 Nguyễn Xuân Chữ, a leader of the Vietnamese Patriotic Party (Viet Nam Ái quốc Đảng) and one of the five members of Cường Để's National Reconstruction Committee, refused the offer of replacing Toại.
 Returning to Thuận Hóa, Kim arrived to find increasing conflict among his ministers.
 Chương wanted credit for arranging the integration of the three ceded cities and southern Vietnam to Kim's government and was regarded as having Prime Ministerial designs himself.
 The government meetings of August 5 and 6 were headlined by personal disputes and the resignation of the ministers of interior, economy, and supplies.
 Hồ Tá Khanh, the economic minister, went further and demanded the resignation of the government.
 Khanh proposed that the communist Viet Minh be given a chance to govern because of its strength.
 The government resigned on August 7.
 Bảo Đại asked Kim to form a new government, but the end of the war made this impossible.